spaceemotion/CodeFire-MVC/README.md

 CodeFire
 ========

-CodeFire - Lightweight MVC Framework
+CodeFire - Lightweight MVC Framework created by SpaceEmotion This framework was inspired by other MVC frameworks.